Safety & Quality.

 • Increased production efficiencies (due to consistent “right-first-time” processes and work practices)

-Troy’s success in meeting quality requirements depends directly on each employee’s and sub-contractor's respective attitudes.
+Troy’s success in meeting quality requirements depends directly on each employee’s and subcontractor's respective attitudes.

 Troy is Committed to its Employees